-Official Site for News, Bio and Education of Mark Hurd
+Official Site for News, Bio, and Education of Mark Hurd

-On July 28, 2016, Oracle announced in a press release that it had acquired NetSuite, the first cloud company.
-Leveraging Oracle’s global reach and resources, Hurd has helped integrate NetSuite into the Oracle ecosystem as a distinct element of Oracle’s enterprise resource planning cloud offerings.
+On July 28, 2016, Oracle announced that it had acquired NetSuite, the first cloud company.
+Leveraging Oracle’s global reach and resources, Mark Hurd has helped integrate NetSuite into the Oracle ecosystem as a distinct element of Oracle’s enterprise resource planning cloud offerings.
 In 2019, Hurd helped to facilitate NetSuite’s migration onto Oracle Cloud Infrastructure, a significant endorsement from NetSuite for Oracle Cloud and its autonomous database service.Mark Hurd | NetSuite